 We Are Here to Help

-At Silva Injury Law, we are here to help.
-Whether your loved one is ready to seek the assistance of an attorney or they just want to understand their options, we can answer any questions.
+At Silva Injury Law, Inc., we are here to help.
+Whether your loved one is ready to seek the assistance of a lawyer or they just want to understand their options, we can answer any questions.
 We have extensive experience helping sexual assault victims.
 We put the needs of our clients first, and our compassionate, personalized approach is what sets us apart.
-Call or contact us online today to learn more.
+Call or contact our lawyers online today to learn more.